scmacdon/AWSBlog/README.md

 Deploy the application to the AWS Elastic Beanstalk so it is available from a public URL.
 Sign in to the AWS Management Console, and then open the Elastic Beanstalk console.
 An application is the top-level container in Elastic Beanstalk that contains one or more application environments (for example prod, qa, and dev or prod-web, prod-worker, qa-web, qa-worker).

-If this is your first time accessing this service, you will see a *Welcome to AWS Elastic Beanstalk* page.
-Otherwise, you’ll land on the Elastic Beanstalk dashboard, which lists all of your applications.
+If this is your first time accessing this service, you see the *Welcome to AWS Elastic Beanstalk* page.
+Otherwise, you land on the Elastic Beanstalk dashboard, that lists all of your applications.

 ![AWS Tracking Application](images/greet9.png)